 The core mandate guiding FDA regulatory oversight is consumer safety.
 In response to this, the FDA has defined Good Manufacturing Practices (GMP) that dictate the necessary measures that must be taken to ensure that quality systems and processes are in place to consistently produce safe, quality products.
 Therefore, manufacturers in these sectors seek a manufacturing certificate of compliance indicating that they meet GMP.
-Manufacturing Execution Systems (MES), including Electronic Batch Record (EBR) management systems , must be compliant with Title 21 CFR Part 11 and Part 820.
+According to David Nettleton at computersystemvalidation.com, manufacturing Execution Systems (MES), including Electronic Batch Record (EBR) management systems, must be compliant with 21 CFR Part 11 and Part 820.
 These controls include audits, system validations, audit trails, electronic signatures, and documentation for software and systems involved in processing electronic data that are (a) required to be maintained by the FDA predicate rules or (b) used to demonstrate compliance to a predicate rule.

 Hazard Analysis Critical Control Points

 HACCP is a management system in which risk-based preventive controls are conducted to avoid the contamination of biological, chemical, and physical hazards in the final food product.
 HACCP when applied correctly as a control process, will aid the prevention, elimination or reduction of critical levels of known and expected food contaminants.
 HACCP regulations include the Safe Food for Canadians Act (SFCA) and the FDA Food Safety Modernization Act (FSMA).
 HACCP certification is a global defining requirement for effective control of biological, chemical and physical food hazards.
 Compliance to HACCP, will transform brands, enable an effective entry-to-market means, and bring about new business opportunities.
 Inspection and validation by third-party certification bodies reaffirms an organization’s commitment to food safety.